Veta-Bee/PROFIT--PLUS-SALES-REPORT-FOR-2019/README.md

 **1. Data Cleaning:**

+**•	Duplicate Removal:**

-•	Duplicate Removal: The dataset downloaded from kaggle was properly checked for duplicate transactions to prevent inflated sales figures.
+The dataset downloaded from kaggle was properly checked for duplicate transactions to prevent inflated sales figures.

+**•	Standardizing Formats:**

-•	Standardizing Formats: I ensured consistency in date formats, product categories, and customer types to facilitate accurate analysis.
+I ensured consistency in date formats, product categories, and customer types to facilitate accurate analysis.

+**•	Excel Functions:**

+I used tools like IFERROR, VLOOKUP, and AVERAGEIF which was used to handle gaps efficiently.

 **.
-Handling Missing Values:**

-•	Excel Functions: I used tools like IFERROR, VLOOKUP, and AVERAGEIF which was used to handle gaps efficiently.

-**.
 Data Transformations:**

+**Aggregation:**

-•	Aggregation: Sales data was grouped by month, city, and customer type to generate meaningful insights.
+Sales data was grouped by month, city, and customer type to generate meaningful insights.

+**New Variables:**

-•	New Variables: Metrics such as sales growth, percentage contributions of payment methods, and customer retention rates would be computed next time.
+Metrics such as sales growth, percentage contributions of payment methods, and customer retention rates would be computed next time.

 **.
 Data Splitting:**

 •	Dependent Variable: Total sales amount, which is influenced by various factors.

 •	Independent Variables: Product category, branch, customer type, city, and payment method, as these influence the sales figures.

 **.
 Industry Context:**

 •	 The data is from a multi-branch retail company, with insights that are relevant for store operations, marketing, and sales strategy optimization.

 **.
 Stakeholders Benefiting from Analysis:**

 •	Marketing Team: They can leverage insights on high-performing products, seasonal trends, and customer behavior for better targeting.

 •	Operations & Supply Chain: This can help manage inventory more effectively based on demand fluctuations.